bitcoin/bitcoin/doc/descriptors.md

 Whenever a public key is described using a hardened derivation step, the script cannot be computed without access to the corresponding private key.

+### Key origin identification

+In order to describe scripts whose signing keys reside on another device, it may be necessary to identify the master key and derivation path an xpub was derived with.

+For example, when following BIP44, it would be useful to describe a change chain directly as `xpub.../44'/0'/0'/1/*` where `xpub...` corresponds with the master key `m`.
+Unfortunately, since there are hardened derivation steps that follow the xpub, this descriptor does not let you compute scripts without access to the corresponding private keys.
+Instead, it should be written as `xpub.../1/*`, where xpub corresponds to `m/44'/0'/0'`.

+When interacting with a hardware device, it may be necessary to include the entire path from the master down.
+BIP174 standardizes this by providing the master key *fingerprint* (first 32 bit of the Hash160 of the master pubkey), plus all derivation steps.
+To support constructing these, we permit providing this key origin information inside the descriptor language, even though it does not affect the actual scriptPubKeys it refers to.

+Every public key can be prefixed by an 8-character hexadecimal fingerprint plus optional derivation steps (hardened and unhardened) surrounded by brackets, identifying the master and derivation path the key or xpub that follows was derived with.

 ### Including private keys